My nursing license is inactive — what does that mean?

 How long does reactivation take?

-while others may take weeks.
-Delays are common during renewal periods.
+Delays are common during busy renewal periods.

-👉 Get the nursing license checklist
+👉 Download the nurse checklist (PDF)